swirlai/swirl-search/docs/Admin-Guide.md

 ## Shared SearchProviders and Query Transformations

-Swirl supports shared SearchProviders (v.
+SWIRL supports shared SearchProviders (v.
 1.7) and Query Transformations (v.
 2.0).
 These defaults to "false" for all Users, except the Django Super User (`admin`) which defaults to "true".
 This makes it easy to add users without having to duplicate SearchProviders or Query Transformations.

 For installations with a large number of users, create groups with the desired permissions first, then assign each User to the appropriate group.

-# Deploying Swirl for Production Use
+# Deploying SWIRL for Production Use

-The Swirl application is designed to be deployed behind a reverse-proxy.
+The SWIRL application is designed to be deployed behind a reverse-proxy.
 There are many reasons for this:

-* Scalability: a reverse-proxy allows for the horizontal scaling of Swirl.
-By deploying multiple Swirl application VMs behind a reverse-proxy, the incoming connection demands can be handled by the reverse-proxy then disseminated to a pool of backend Swirl servers.
-If demand for Swirl increases, additional VMs can be provisioned on-demand.
+* Scalability: a reverse-proxy allows for the horizontal scaling of SWIRL.
+By deploying multiple SWIRL application VMs behind a reverse-proxy, the incoming connection demands can be handled by the reverse-proxy then disseminated to a pool of backend SWIRL servers.
+If demand for SWIRL increases, additional VMs can be provisioned on-demand.
 These VMs can also be turned down when the traffic drops below certain thresholds to save on hosting costs.

-* Security: Offloading the SSL/TLS overhead to a dedicated public endpoint such as a reverse-proxy alleviates the CPU load on the application server that serves up Swirl.
+* Security: Offloading the SSL/TLS overhead to a dedicated public endpoint such as a reverse-proxy alleviates the CPU load on the application server that serves up SWIRL.

 * Performance: Using a reverse-proxy separates the task of serving up static content from the application server.
-This makes it possible to deploy Swirl with a content delivery network (CDN) which places static content close to the end user for a faster Swirl experience.
+This makes it possible to deploy SWIRL with a content delivery network (CDN) which places static content close to the end user for a faster SWIRL experience.

-* Availability: a reverse-proxy adds resiliency to any setup by spreading traffic across a backend pool of Swirl servers.
+* Availability: a reverse-proxy adds resiliency to any setup by spreading traffic across a backend pool of SWIRL servers.
 The reverse-proxy monitors the pool of available backend servers and detects and removes failed servers from a pool of available ones.

 Popular reverse-proxy projects/products include [HA Proxy](https://www.haproxy.org/), [Nginx](https://nginx.org/en/), [Azure Application Gateway](https://azure.microsoft.com/en-us/products/application-gateway) and [AWS Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/).